| +Home | Museum | Wanted | Specs | Previous | Next |

 prior to making digit entry.
 The [CLEAR K] key clears the K register, and

-is used mainly to correct erroneous entries.
+is used mainly to correct erroneous numeric entries.

 Moving register content between the registers is performed by a group of